PATHoBot: A Robot for Glasshouse Crop Phenotyping and Intervention: Acknowledgements

 Multiple research groups have tackled the task of automating crop production in glasshouses.
-Belforte et al.~\cite{Belforte2006} built a custom 3 DOF robot arm to show the potential use of robots in glasshouse environments.
-The arm was used as a proof of concept for a number of tasks through predefined motions.
+Belforte et al.~\cite{Belforte2006} built a custom 3 DOF robot arm to show the potential use of robots in glasshouse environments, as a proof of concept for a number of tasks through predefined motions.

 Polder et al.~\cite{polder2012phenobot} retro-fitted a spraying platform into a phenotyping robot for commercial glasshouses by allowing it to drive on the heating pipe-rails.
 It carried a single multi-focus plenoptic camera to produce registered RGB-D images, successfully aiding color-based crop detection by depth filtering.
 However, the system was very sensitive to illumination changes.
 More recently, a system introduced in~\cite{arad2020development} consisted also of a pipe-rail trolley with a scissor-lift platform, which carried an arm to perform local crop semantic segmentation to find a harvesting path.
 This system operated autonomously inside crop-rows once snapped to the rails by an operator.
 Also employing an arm~\cite{lehnert20183d}, uses a multi-camera array to obtain multiple samples of the crop from different viewpoints.